 Working closely with Gurpreet and Amar, the clinician made plans to call Kai and discuss Amar’s worries, making it clear that it was not Amar’s responsibility to keep them all safe, it was the adults’.
-Over three phone calls with Kai, he shared Amar’s wish to have a positive relationship with his Dad and that Gurpreet supported this, but that Kai must demonstrate he could be safe.
+Over 3 phone calls with Kai, the clinician shared Amar’s wish to have a positive relationship with his Dad and that Gurpreet supported this, but that Kai must demonstrate he could be safe.

 Towards the end of the intervention, Amar’s anxiety around seeing his Dad was easing off, with clinical measures confirming this.
 His symptoms of depression and post-traumatic stress were decreasing, and his growing sense of safety and stability was having a positive impact on his school attendance, performance and friendships.

 In the final session, Amar playfully jumped around the room saying, “this is my shake it off dance!” and, “I’m going to write down on a piece of paper ‘IT IS NOT MY FAULT!’ and then I’m going to send that piece of paper into space, never to be seen again!”.

 *Name has been changed in the interest of privacy.
 The models and volunteers pictured are not connected to the case study.